ChielBruin/Gitcovery/README.md

 # Gitcovery

-Proof of concept of a Python module that allows you to explore git repositories.
-It abstracts over the git system, making it useful when (for example) running analyses on repositories.
+A Python3 module that allows you to explore git repositories.
+It abstracts over the git system, hiding the command-line arguments behind simple function calls and objects.
+This makes the module useful when (for example) running analyses on git repositories.

+## Installation
+To install the module simply run `pip3 install .` in the root of this repository.
+Now, the module can simply be imported with `from gitcovery import Git`.

 ## Usage
 This module wraps the git repository in the following ways, making it simple to get data from it without parsing the commandline.
 Note that functions related to getting the diffs(`changes()`) are not fully implemented